ArthurBuenoSilva/Bitcoin-currency/README.md

 # Bitcoin-currency

-That's a simple and useful project for your to see the Bitcoin quote in different currencies!
+That's a useful project for you to see the Bitcoin quote in different currencies!

 I made a API rest from The Bitcoin Average API using Swift and the layout using Storyboards :)